Academic Catalog

 ENST-252 Ecology of a Changing Planet (4 Credits)

-This integrated lecture-lab course will provide an understanding of biological and ecological principles and relate them to different environmental issues such as global climate change, conservation of habitats and biodiversity, land use change, pollution etc. Field and lab exercise emphasize sampling and experiemental design, hypothesis formation, data analysis, and interpretation.
+This integrated lecture-lab course will provide an understanding of biological and ecological principles and relate them to different environmental issues such as global climate change, conservation of habitats and biodiversity, land use change, pollution etc. Field and lab exercise emphasize sampling and experimental design, hypothesis formation, data analysis, and interpretation.

 Prerequisite(s): One course to meet the QL requirement and one ENST class